equilibrez/equilibrez.github.io/_posts/2026/01/2026-01-19-adhd-hyperfocus-hack.md

 ## The Protocol: How to Build Your Skeleton

 Do not build the skeleton when you are tired, stressed, or ready to do the work.
 Build it when you are feeling creative or big-picture oriented (perhaps after a high-dopamine breakfast).
+*Note: This method will work with the majority that works top to bottom.
+If your brain works the opposite there is a note on this at the end.*

 ### Phase 1: The Chaos Dump (High Energy State)